 - Add half of the icing sugar to the butter and beat until combined, before adding the remaining icing sugar and beating again until smooth.

-- Add the raspberry reduction to the frosting 1 tablespoon at a time, beating until smooth, until you have the desired colour and flavour (I usually use 2-3 tablespoon).
+- Add the raspberry reduction to the frosting 1 tablespoon at a time, beating until smooth, until you have the desired colour and flavour (I usually use 2-3 tbsp).

 - Once the cake sponges have cooled, turn one sponge upside-down and spread roughly ⅓ of the frosting on top.